fallen-icarus/cardano-swaps/README.md

 and that swap inputs have a valid `price`: denominator > 0 and `price` > 0.

 Requirements 2 & 4 guarantee that beacons from other trading pairs cannot be combined into one output UTxO.
-This as two beneficial consequences:
+This has two beneficial consequences:
-1) The swap logic is very simple.
+1) The swap logic is kept very simple.
 2) All swap UTxOs are as small as possible which maximizes how many swaps can be composed in a single Tx as well as how easily the beacons can be queried.